j-barnak/j-barnak.github.io/Wiki/Topics/Computer-Security/Executable-Stack.md

 ## Why Assembly?

 When exploiting binaries, you will almost always be injecting binary?
 Why not C or a higer level language?
-Because binaries are the
+To understand this, we must first understand what binaries and how they come to be.